Lecture Notes in Cosmology: The cosmological principle and the Friedmann-Lema tre-Robertson-Walker metric

-and letting $a$ to be a function of time, we finally get the FLRW metric:
+Let us now include the time interval $-c^2dt^2$, let $a$ be a function of time, and drop the bar over $r$.
+We have finally arrived at the FLRW metric:

-The time coordinate used here is called \textbf{cosmic time} , whereas the spatial coordinates are called \textbf{comoving coordinates} .
-For each $t$ the spatial slices are maximally symmetric; $a(t)$ is called \textbf{scale factor} , since it tells us how the distance between two points scales with time.
+The time coordinate used here is called \textbf{cosmic time} , whereas the spatial coordinates are referred to as \textbf{comoving coordinates} .
+For each $t$, the spatial slices are maximally symmetric; $a(t)$ is called \textbf{scale factor} , since it tells us how the distance between two points on a spatial hypersurface scales with time.